 "Frankly the most destabilizing situation would be if we had a group of weak nations and only the United States and China were major powers in this region," said Panetta.

-Defense officials reviewing the packet of papers given to Panetta said it appears there are three sets of letters, including the four written by Flaherty.
+Defense officials reviewing the packet of papers given to Panetta said it appears there are three sets of letters, including a set from the soldier, U.S. Army Sgt.
+Steve Flaherty, who was from Columbia, S.C.
 It was not clear how many other service members' letters were there, but officials were going through them Monday.